 Good Beer Hunting

-This traveling podcast is recorded at breweries across the country by brothers Dan and Wayne Baker and their cousin Steph Heffner.
+Brothers Dan and Wayne Baker and their cousin Steph Heffner record this traveling podcast at breweries across the country.
 Part of an online magazine of the same name, the program features interviews with brewers, homebrew tips, and industry news and updates.
 The family dynamic makes for some playful but informative banter.

 BeerSmith Home Brewing Podcast

-Hosted by Brad Smith, this interview-based podcast addresses issues that both novice and expert homebrewers may encounter.
-Topics include the genetic makeup of yeast, recipes, and interviews with shop owners, brewers, and scientists.
-And though geared towards homebrewers, the dialogue is informative and interesting for all sorts of drinkers.
+Hosted by Brad Smith, this interview-based podcast addresses issues for both novice and expert homebrewers.
+For instance, topics like the genetic makeup of yeast, recipes, and interviews with shop owners, brewers, and scientists.
+Geared towards homebrewers, the dialogue is actually informative and interesting for all sorts of drinkers.